 West Africa is the part of Africa that is located in the western part of Africa and most of it is in Sub-Saharan Africa.
 It is also referred to as Western Africa.
 Out of the entire African nations, there are 16 nations that make up the West African countries.
 Geographically, West Africa is well distinguished from other parts of Africa.
 Most West African countries were colonized by Britain and French and after many years of colonization, waves of independence swept across the West African Countries like wild-fire and this is the reason most West African countries have their years of independence at a close range.
 Despite the closeness of various countries in West Africa, there is significant cultural and religious diversity of Christianity and Islam being the two predominant religions in this area.
-All the member countries in West Africa have different cultures within its boundaries.
+All the member countries in West Africa have different cultures within their boundaries.

 List of West African Countries

 Benin is a French-speaking West African country that is officially called The Republic of Benin.
 Its borders include Burkina Faso and Niger on the north, Togo on the west and Nigeria on the east.
 Cotonou is the country’s largest city and is also where the seat of government is located but the capital is located at Porto-Novo.
 Benin covers a land mass that is equivalent to 110,000 square kilometres (42,000 sq mi) holding a population of approximately 9.05 million people.
 The country gained their independence from France on August 1, 1960, and this accounts for French as the official language, however, indigenous languages such as Fon and Yoruba are also commonly spoken.
 Benin seems to have signed up for membership in quite a number of international organizations including the African Union, the United Nations, La Francophonie, the Organisation of Islamic Cooperation, South Atlantic Peace and Cooperation Zone, the Niger Basin Authority, the Community of Sahel-Saharan States and the African Petroleum Producers Association.

 2. Burkina Faso